JustinSoflin/Threat-Hunting-Scenario-Tor-Browser-Usage-/README.md

 ### 4. Searched the `DeviceNetworkEvents` Table for TOR Network Connections

-Searched DeviceNetworkEvents table for any indication that the tor browser established any connections.
-On 2025-05-06T20:45:35.0448696Z, the device named "justins-tor-bro" (logged in as labproject) successfully established a network connection using tor.exe located at C:\Users\labproject\Desktop\Tor Browser\Browser\TorBrowser\Tor\tor.exe.
-The connection was made to the remote IP addresses 158.101.203.38 and 94.23.121.150, both via port 9001, which is commonly associated with the Tor network.
+Searched *DeviceNetworkEvents* table for any indication that the Tor Browser established any connections.
+On *2025-05-06T20:45:35.0448696Z*, the device named *justins-tor-bro* (logged in as *labproject*) successfully established a network connection using *tor.exe* located at `C:\Users\labproject\Desktop\Tor Browser\Browser\TorBrowser\Tor\tor.exe`.
+The connection was made to the remote IP addresses `158.101.203.38` and `94.23.121.150`, both via port `9001`, which is commonly associated with the Tor network.

 **Query used to locate events:**